contact@blackcoffeerobotics.com

 I’ve also sometimes run into scenarios where two wrongs did make one right.
 For example, having opposite signs in both of distance to line and proportional correction term might yield the correct net result for a proportional controller but it would likely fail for a more general PID control. test_line_follower_good.cpp provides several examples of unit tests to evaluate the overall correctness of the code.

-Oftentimes times while developing software, it is mandatory to achieve a certain code coverage.
+Oftentimes while developing robotics software, it is mandatory to achieve a certain code coverage.
 Gcov is a test coverage program that allows developers to analyze the effectiveness of their tests by showing exactly which parts of their code have been executed.
 Complementing it, Lcov provides a graphical representation of Gcov’s coverage data, presenting it in an intuitive HTML format that includes detailed annotations of the source code for easier assessment of test coverage.

 While it is useful to have a quantitative representation of code coverage and highlight what functions have (not) been tested.
 It does not imply that a code with higher coverage is necessarily better tested than the one with a lower coverage.
 For example, naive_line_follower.cpp has a 90%+ coverage but line_follower.cpp only has 85%, but I’d argue the latter is a better written and tested code than the former.

 Unit tests are great for testing the code at a modular level, and they pave the way to more advanced integration and system tests.
 In general, writing tests does come with its own development and maintenance effort but the return can be substantially rewarding, especially in the case of larger projects.
 It is however important to note that test coverage as a metric is merely an indication of tests being present, and gives no quality assurance by itself.
-Designing tests, just like designing algorithms is at the heart of robust software.
+Designing tests, just like designing algorithms is at the heart of robust robotics software.
 I’ll cover more testing methodologies focussed on robotic systems in subsequent posts.

 At Black Coffee Robotics we have developed a range of simulated integrated testing frameworks for autonomous robots such as manipulators, mobile bases, and general ROS/ROS2 applications.
 If that is something you can benefit from — reach out to us!